tejnal/solidprinciplelab/README.md

  1) Violation of S.O.L.I.D principles
  2) Strictly following S.O.L.I.D principles

-#Note
+### Note
--- to demonstrate each principle, i have written some junit tests on each topic you can find them in test folder -- on each class i have added some read up's  on why i have done the way i have done those implementation.
+* to demonstrate each principle, i have written some junit tests on each topic you can find them in test folder
+* on each class i have added some read up's  on why i have done the way i have done those implementation.

 ### Skills required